google/ExoPlayer/guide.md

 {% include infobox.html content="`MediaSource` instances are not designed to be re-used.
-If you want to prepare a player more than once with the same piece of media, use a new instance each time. %}
+If you want to prepare a player more than once with the same piece of media, use a new instance each time." %}

 In addition to the MediaSource implementations described above, the ExoPlayer library also provides `MergingMediaSource`, `LoopingMediaSource`,